yannak/readthedocs_example/docs/source/api.rst

 **Update Anchor**

-Update an existing anchor or create a new one in case the anchor doesn't exist via MQTT.
+Update an existing anchor via MQTT, or create a new one if the anchor doesn't exist.

 Provision/Anchor/Delete
 -----------------------